nothing4free/Python-exercises/README.md

-# python_class_simulator
+# Python exercises
-A simple Python script that simulates a student database.
+A place where I upload some of the Python programs I do.